ItsBarryZ/langchain-chain-chain/readme.md

 which generated the langchain code, \
 which can be fed more langchain documentation, \
 which can generate more langchain code. \
+I did not write a single line of code \
 Life is beautiful again

 Written at 2AM, but serious takeaways: